 If you are the opposite and are looking for a tiny house which is comfortable but can still get you places, you might like getting a camper or a van.
 Campers or vans are really great but restrict where you can go as they don't perform as well off road.
 This doesn't mean that you couldn't do a minivan camper conversion and take it overlanding.
 If you are somewhere in the middle though and want a comfortable home but also don't like to be restricted in where you go, a pop-up camper might be your best option for full time camper living.

 Our initial plan was to complete this trip with a roof-top tent, however after a two-week long camping trip to Colorado in 2017, we realized that tenting wasn’t going to work for such a long trip.
 We needed to have a complete indoor place to work, relax, and cook when the weather turned sour, to be able to enjoy full time camper living.

 While getting a full RV, camper, or Sprinter van would provide a comfortable tiny home, we wouldn't be able to go and explore all the places on our lists.
 This left us with the third option: a small pop-up camper.

 Which Pop-Up Camper Is Right For Me?

 The decision of getting the right pop-up camper very much depends on your vehicle.
-Given that we have a Toyota Tacoma, our options were very limited, as there are not a lot of pop-up campers on the market to fit a short-bed.
+Given that we have a Toyota Tacoma, our options were very limited, as there are not a lot of small pop-up campers on the market to fit a mid-size truck.